LOOP BARCELONA 2018

 Through a series of exhibitions, screenings, workshops and panel discussions, the program will ultimately centre on cogent issues related to the creation of artists’ films and videos, while exploring the many possible readings of production as a methodology, a performative act or the construction and representation of identity.

-Screening Performances, a project by Núria Gómez Gabriel along with Isaki Lacuesta and David G. Torres at La Seca Espai Brossa
+Screening Performances, a project by Núria Gómez Gabriel along with Isaki Lacuesta, David G. Torres and Marc Caellas at La Seca-Espai Brossa.

 The Winner of the Co-Production Award 2018, artist María Ruido, will be premiering her project Estado de malestar at Arts Santa Mònica during LOOP Festival.
 This yearly joint co-production award is promoted by the Xarxa de Centres d’Arts Visuals of Catalonia, Arts Santa Mònica and LOOP, with the collaboration of other partners.